Simulate multipath Rayleigh fading propagation channel

 Because a multipath channel reflects signals at multiple places, a transmitted signal travels to the receiver along several paths, each of which may have differing lengths and associated time delays.
 In the block's parameter dialog box, the Discrete path delay vector specifies the time delay for each path.
 If you do not check Normalize gain vector to 0 dB overall gain, then the Average path gain vector specifies the gain for each path.
 When you check the box, the block uses a multiple of Average path gain vector instead of the Average path gain vector itself, choosing the scaling factor so that the channel's effective gain, considering all paths, is 0 dB.

-The number of paths indicates the length of Discrete path delay vector or Average path gain vector, whichever is larger.
+The number of paths is implicitly indicated via the number of elements in Discrete path delay vector or Average path gain vector.
 If both of these parameters are vectors, then they must have the same length; if exactly one of these parameters contains a scalar value, then the block expands it into a vector whose size matches that of the other vector parameter.

 The block multiplies the input signal by samples of a Rayleigh-distributed complex random process.
 The scalar Initial seed parameter seeds the random number generator and the block generates random numbers using the Ziggurat method.